Communicating the gravitational-wave discoveries of the LIGO-Virgo-KAGRA Collaboration: General communication methods

 Non-traditional media provides an opportunity to present our science to broad audiences.
-Activities like social-media posts, blogs, and podcasts or interviews can help communicate science in an informal way, e.g., the Spanish podcasts ``Oscilador armónico'' ~\cite{CoderoCarrionEtAl:2023}, ``A ciencia cierta''~\cite{Rivera:2021} and ``Coffee Break: Señal y Ruido''~\cite{SocasNavarro:2021} which coined and popularized the term ``gravitondas'' (``gravit-waves'') for GWs.
+Activities like social-media posts, blogs, and podcasts or interviews can communicate science in an informal way.

+Interviews have been hosted on the Spanish podcasts ``Oscilador armónico'' ~\citep{CoderoCarrionEtAl:2023} ($7,800$ listens as of August 2024), ``A ciencia cierta''~\citep{Rivera:2021} ($33,100$ listens) and ``Coffee Break: Señal y Ruido''~\citep{SocasNavarro:2021} ($40,800$ listens).
+The last podcast coined the term ``gravitondas'' (``gravi-waves'') for GWs.
+Communicating with audiences in their local language makes science more accessible.
+The podcast format is more flexible than traditional radio programming allowing more time and in-depth discussion needed to explain complicated ideas.

-The LVK has several social media accounts, for the collaborations and the observatory sites, on X, Facebook, Instagram, Mastodon (the Astrodon instance).
+The LVK has several social-media accounts, for the Collaborations and the observatory sites, across different platforms (Table~\ref{tab:socialMediaFollowers}).
+The greater following for LIGO compared to Virgo and KAGRA may be a consequence of the same bias that leads to LIGO preferentially receiving credit.
 Content includes educational resources, news stories, and discovery announcements.
 Special posts are scheduled for events such as detection anniversaries or the International Day of Women and Girls in Science.
-Reddit has been used for Ask-me-anything posts about discoveries.
-Social media allows the LVK to interact directly with the public, and threads in response to questions have proved popular.
+The observatory accounts often share posts about local news, such as pictures from the sites or events at the science centres, while the Collaboration accounts take the lead on big announcements.